JasperD2002/AnkiDroid-Wear/README.md

 # AnkiWear
-brings Anki to your wrist!
+brings Anki to your wrist! (just removed easy/hard and finicky swiping)
 <br/>
 <br/>